guidocella/eloquent-insert-on-duplicate-key/README.md

 composer require guidocella/eloquent-insert-on-duplicate-key
 ```

-Then add the service provider to your Package Service Providers in `config/app.php`.
+If you don't use Package Auto-Discovery add the service provider to your Package Service Providers in `config/app.php`.

 ```php
 InsertOnDuplicateKey\InsertOnDuplicateKeyServiceProvider::class,